1razoo/photonic-wallet/packages/cli/README.md

 ### Reveal Method

-There are two reveal methods `send` and `psbt`.
+There are two reveal methods:

-The `send` method uses `SIGHASH_ALL` and sends tokens directly to an address.
-The `psbt` method is used to create partially signed transactions using `SIGHASH_SINGLE|ANYONECANPAY` which can be used by token marketplaces.
+* `direct`: Uses `SIGHASH_ALL` and sends tokens directly to an address.
+* `psbt`: Used to create partially signed transactions using `SIGHASH_SINGLE|ANYONECANPAY` which can be used by token marketplaces.

 Once the `reveal.json` file is ready, the reveal transactions are generated using the `bundle:reveal` command.

-For the `send` method, `reveal.batchSize` may be configured to batch multiple token reveals into each transaction.
+For the `direct` method, `reveal.batchSize` may be configured to batch multiple token reveals into each transaction.
 To reveal each token in a separate transaction set `batchSize` to 1.

 ### Related Tokens